Firefighters Douse Fair Lawn House Blaze

 Firefighters quickly stopped a Wednesday afternoon blaze from doing serious damage to the interior of a Fair Lawn home.

-The two-alarm fire severely damaged the front of the 32nd Street home just off southbound Route 208.
+The two-alarm fire severely damaged the front of the 32nd Street residence just off southbound Route 208.

 A passerby sustained a minor injury trying to put out the flames shortly after 5:30 p.m., Fire Chief Michael Salvini said.